anematode/cse15l-lab-report/week1.md

     cowpox@Cowpox:/sbin$
     ```

-    It does not make sense to set the working directory to a file, so `cd` returns an error code and does not change the directory.
+    It does not make sense to set the working directory to a file, so `cd` returns an error code and does not change the directory, which stays at `/sbin`.

 ## ls